cancervariants/metakb/README.md

 ### Environment Variables

-MetaKB relies on environment variables to set in order to work.
+MetaKB relies on environment variables to be set in order to work.
+These are already set appropriately in the Compose files, but they can be modified to support local development with other locations or versions if needed.

 - Common variables include:
   - `UTA_DB_URL` - PostgreSQL connection string for UTA
   - `METAKB_DB_URL` - Neo4j connection string
   - `SEQREPO_ROOT_DIR` - Local SeqRepo path

-These are already set appropriately in the Compose files, but they can be modified to support local development with other locations or versions if needed.

 ### Neo4j Snapshot Image